NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Requires 75%
   - Third to last hit staggers
   - Second to last hit doesn't jump as far forward
+  - Second to last hit made a big bounce from a small to stop sub restore
   - Fixed animation glitch (added one hit)
   - First hit lift adjusted to not sometimes reset the combo
   - One less frame super freeze